ACHIEVEMENTS AND PERFORMANCE

-This Session (2016/17) was once again a busy one as the Battalion sought to support the work of its Companies in the advancement of Christ's kingdom amongst children and young people.
+Session (2019/20) was once again a busy and challenging one as the Battalion sought to support the work of its Companies in the advancement of Christ's kingdom amongst children and young people.

-The Battalion hosted a full programme of events for all Sections, both a competitive and non-competitive nature.
+Prior to lockdown the Battalion hosted a programme of events for all Sections, both of a competitive and non-competitive nature.

-- The Anchor and Junior Sections came together to take part in the Christmas Story & Activity and National Museum of Flight visit.
+- The Anchor and Junior Sections came together to take part in a nativity Challenge, painting the Christmas story using rocks and stones.

-The Battalion ran a full training programme, including Youth Leader Training, Building Your Skills, First Aid, Holiday Leadership, Child Safeguarding and Canoeing/Kayaking Training Weekend.
+During the session the Battalion ran a full training programme, including Captain’s Training, Child Protection, Youth leadership, Building Your Skills, Emergency First Aid and Camp & Holiday Leadership.

-Finally, I would like to extend my thanks to all the dedicated Leaders who carry out such great work in both our Companies and Battalion.
+Finally, I would like to extend my thanks once again to all the dedicated Leaders who carry out such great work in both our Companies and Battalion.